troysjanda/MyBlockLists/README.md

 # UBOXPI List: A general list w/o Yahoo specific filters.

-Genreal list for annoyances and ads,
+Genreal list for annoyances and ads.

 https://raw.githubusercontent.com/troysjanda/MyBlockLists/master/UBOXPI

-# yahoocomplete List: Filter specific to Yahoo.com
+# Yahoo Complete List: Filters specific to Yahoo.com, Sports.yahoo.com

-A list to remove ads and annoyances on Yahoo site
+A Specific list to remove ads and annoyances on Yahoo.com site.

 https://raw.githubusercontent.com/troysjanda/MyBlockLists/master/yahoocomplete.txt

+# Support

+If there is an issue with either list, feel free to submit a ticket with exact filers, or errors.
+I cant fix if I dont have the information necessary to modify or remove a problematic filter.